eestrada/dotfiles/README.md

 **WARNING**:
 I may, without prior notice, forcefully overwrite the history of this repo.

-## Using git worktree to manage git dotfiles
+## Using git to manage dotfiles in the home directory

-This repo has a simple script to set up your home directory as a git worktree.
+This repo has a simple script to set up your home directory as a git repo.
+It will **_not_** overwrite existing files.
 Change it as needed: [.dotfile_misc/bin/dotfiles-bootstrap.sh](.dotfile_misc/bin/dotfiles-bootstrap.sh)

 This repo does not track regular shell rc files.
 For example, it ignores `.zshrc`, `.bashrc`, `.profile`, and cousins.
 Instead, it tracks files like `.zshrc_global.sh`.
-The `worktree-setup.sh` script above causes files like `.zshrc` to source the corresponding global overrides like the `.zshrc_global.sh` file.
+The `dotfiles-bootstrap.sh` script above causes files like `.zshrc` to source the corresponding global overrides like the `.zshrc_global.sh` file.

 Thus local overrides or fallbacks can easily be added in the regular rc files.
+This is useful since some tool installations modify the default shell rc files.